AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 The next step is to define the objective function.
 The objective function should take an array of design values as input and return the objective function value.
 In :doc:`Lesson 2 <lesson2>` the objective function was the time integral of the metabolism variable.
-So we will do the same:
+So we will do the same here:

-So remove the last two lines and add a new function like this.

 .. code-block:: python

     def objfun(x):
         saddle_height = x[0]
         saddle_pos = x[1]